GitHub CLI setup

 - Open the new directory.
 Click until you find the

-.
-Select the programEdit the user environment variables for this account
+user environment variables.
+Select the programEdit the user environment variables for this account - Click the

 Login with the GitHub CLI